Anchor Cafe, Port au Choix serves savouring seafood dishes!

 Christopher Mitchelmore, MHA (The Straits-White Bay North)

-Posted on August 9, 2015, in Art, Business, Cuisine and tagged anchor cafe, ben ploughman, Chowder, Fishery, folk artist, Food, Great Northern Peninsula, lighthouse, menu, Mussels, Newfoundland, point riche, Port au Choix, seafood, shrimp, Travel & Tourism, walking trail.
+Posted on August 9, 2015, in Art, Business, Food & Beverage and tagged anchor cafe, ben ploughman, Chowder, Fishery, folk artist, Food, Great Northern Peninsula, lighthouse, menu, Mussels, Newfoundland, point riche, Port au Choix, seafood, shrimp, Travel & Tourism, Walking & Hiking Trails.
 Bookmark the permalink.
 Leave a comment.